-Worn is a creative agency that empowers women to lead.
+Worn is a mission-based creative agency that empowers women to lead.

 Worn Directed and Produced a Spot for the First Lady's "Let's Move" Campaign.